mahmoudsalah296/Blog-it/README.md

 **Note:** While API documentation is still under development, you can leverage both methods to explore and test the application's functionalities.

+**3. API Documentation:**

+API documentation for this project was built using Swagger UI and can be found at the following link: [Swagger API Docs](https://blog-it-zjku.onrender.com/api-docs/).

 ## Technologies Used:
 * Node.js: JavaScript runtime environment for server-side development.